 - Attend the Breed Council Secretaries Meeting with the Board held in conjunction with the CFA Annual Meeting, if possible.

 - Plan, schedule, and conduct at least one Breed Council Meeting per year, if possible.
 Meeting space for these meetings is made available at the CFA Annual Meeting and the CFA International Cat Show.
 To promote communication among or to disseminate information to members, the Breed Council Secretary may request of the CFA Central Office reasonable financial assistance for producing and mailing one set of correspondence to members, or request insertion of relevant information in the CFA Almanac.

-- Prepare the annual Breed Council ballot, if appropriate, and submit it to the Central Office by September 1st of each year.
+- Prepare the annual Breed Council ballot, if appropriate, and submit it to the Breeds & Standards Committee by the deadline set each year.
 Verification of receipt is advised.

-- Review written and signed questions from current Breed Council members, submitted to the Breed Council Secretary by August 15th, for possible inclusion on the annual ballot.
+- Review proposed questions from current Breed Council members, submitted to the Breed Council Secretary by the established deadline each year, for possible inclusion on the annual ballot.
 Revise questions and rationales, as needed, and discuss proposed revisions with submitter(s); e.g. remove ambiguities in proposals or consolidate similar questions into a single question.